TECH3015/lectures/lecture-03.md

 What do you want to cover next week?
 E.g.

-- design sketches and wireframes
+- assignment 1 marking criteria
+- CSS flexbox
-- CSS flexbox and grid
+- CSS grid layout
 - more on media queries/Responsive Web Design
 - CSS animation
 - JavaScript ES6 syntax